AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 * "do not forget" **x5**

 ## Bugfix 2.1 - Futures (full story)
-Let's apply solution to futures-based approach.
+Let's apply the solution to futures-based approach.
 Maybe it will look better here.

 ```swift
 extension MyService {